LogiqueClergyman/Solidity_FundMe_Foundry/README.md

 ## :dart: About ##

-A simple smart contract written in Solidity, and developed using the Foundry Toolkit.
+A smart contract written in Solidity, and developed using the Foundry Toolkit.
 Allows funders to fund the contract, then only and only the contract deployer can withdraw the funds.

 ## :sparkles: Features ##